Coordinator: Kelly Ficklin

 Location: Department of Elementary Education

 The Elementary Education program is one of 12 teacher education programs offered at UNCP.
-Elementary Education majors are subject to Teacher Education Program policies, admission requirements, continuation requirements, and graduation requirements.
-For more information about teacher education policies and requirements, turn to the previous section.
+Elementary Education majors are subject to Teacher Education Program regulations, admission requirements, continuation requirements, and graduation requirements.

 The Elementary Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the NC State Board of Education.